Addressing Climate Change

-Although EfW is widely recognized as a source of GHG mitigation, our combustion process results in facility-level GHG emissions that could be subject to cap and trade or other laws or regulations designed to limit or reduce GHG emissions.
-In 2018, 3.1% of our total equity-share GHG emissions were subject to a cap and trade program.
-We continue to advocate for consistent treatment of GHG emissions from the waste management sector to ensure that economic signals (e.g., allowance purchase requirements, carbon taxes) align with the relative life cycle GHG emissions of different waste management options.
+Although WTE is widely recognized as a source of GHG mitigation, our combustion process results in facility-level GHG emissions that could be subject to cap-and-trade or other laws or regulations designed to limit or reduce GHG emissions.
+We continue to advocate for consistent treatment of GHG emissions from the waste management sector to ensure that economic signals (e.g., allowance purchase requirements, carbon taxes) align with the relative life-cycle GHG emissions of different waste management options.

-- The European Union Emissions Trading Scheme (EU-ETS), the largest and longest running carbon cap and trade program, excludes EfW from the cap.
-The benefits of EfW are also recognized though the concurrent inclusion of EfW in renewable energy programs and the implementation of the landfill directive.
-The landfill directive calls for a minimum 65% biodegradable waste diversion from landfills to alternatives, including recycling, composting, anaerobic digestion and EfW.
+- The European Union Emissions Trading Scheme (EU-ETS), the largest and longest running carbon cap-and-trade program, currently excludes WTE from the cap.
+However, the benefits of WTE are recognized through the concurrent inclusion of WTE in renewable energy programs and the implementation of the landfill directive, which calls for a minimum of 65% of biodegradable waste to be diverted from landfills to alternatives, including recycling, composting, anaerobic digestion and WTE.

-- The Regional Greenhouse Gas Initiative (“RGGI”) is an operating regional cap and trade program in the Northeastern United States focused on fossil fuel-fired electric generators; it does not directly affect EfW facilities.
-We operate one natural gas-fired boiler at our Niagara facility included in the RGGI program.
+- The Regional Greenhouse Gas Initiative (RGGI) is an operating regional cap-and-trade program in the northeastern United States focused on fossil fuel-fired electric generators; it does include WTE facilities.
+We operate one natural gas-fired boiler at our Niagara facility that is included in the RGGI program.

-- EfW is recognized as a source of credits under the United Nations’ Clean Development Mechanism (CDM), where more than 40 projects have been registered with a combined annual GHG reduction of 5 million metric tonnes of CO2e a year.
+- WTE is recognized as a source of credits under the United Nations’ Clean Development Mechanism (CDM), where more than 40 million projects have been registered with a combined annual GHG reduction of 5 million metric tons of CO2e a year.